cjrl-98/statsiege-client/README.md

 # Simple NBA Team Tracker
-     A quick simple project to do during the holidays The application allows users to track their favourite team throughout the season
+     A quick simple project to do after the holidays The application allows users to track their favourite team throughout the season

      Checkout the site at https://statsiege.live/